Intel Kaby Lake: 7 Things to Know About 7th-Gen Core CPUs

 The chips will also create video content a lot faster.
 For example, according to Intel, you'll be able to transcode a 1-hour, 4K video in just 12 minutes.

-6. The chips will be more power efficient during playback.
+6. The chips are more power efficient during playback.

 In terms of the battery boost you'll see, Intel said the 7th-Gen Core machine can last for 7 hours when streaming 4K and 4K 360-degree YouTube video, compared with the 6th-Gen Core processor's 4 hours of battery life when handling the same demands.
 As for 4K streaming video, Intel is promising all-day battery life, or 9 and a half hours with the 7th-Gen Core processors.